 Pike Place Market was born on a damp summer day in 1907.
 Seattle’s most iconic tourist attraction was the battleground for a grassroots revolution, sparked by the price of onions.
 Produce prices had been rising citywide for months, but only middlemen were making a profit.
 Greedy wholesalers had banded together to create a strangehold on distribution.
 Busy farmers were forced to sell their goods on consignment to grasping middlemen who hocked the produce at warehouses on Western Avenue, promising a percentage when the day was done.
 But most farmers were lucky to break even at the end of the day, and some were never paid at all.
 Meanwhile, the middleman’s greed went unchecked, and local tempers were rising along with the prices.
 When the price of onions rose from 10c per pound to a dollar, Seattle had had enough.

-A Seattle city councilman, Thomas P. Revelle, took note of the rising tide of anger, and hatched a plan; If they couldn’t control the middlemen, they would cut them out completely.
+A Seattle city councilman, Thomas P. Revelle, took note of the rising tide of anger, and hatched a plan; if they couldn’t control the middleman, they would cut them out completely.
 There was an old ordinance on the books, allowing for the creation of public markets.
 He decided to designate a new, wooden planked road, called Pike Place, as a temporary, independent public market.
 Seattle Times publisher Col. Alden Blethen got on board, and flooded the city with scandalous stories of crime and corruption in the produce district, spreading the word about a new market’s opening.
-It would be an inspired act of commercial rebellion…if it worked.
+It would be an inspired act of commercial rebellion… if it worked.

 A new Seattle institution was born.